Curiosityxploring/raeven_marketplace/raeven-delivery-privacy-policy.md

-**RAEVEN DELIVERY APP PRIVACY POLICY**
+**RAEVEN MARKETPLACE AND RAEVEN DELIVERY APP PRIVACY POLICY**

 **INTRODUCTION**

-The Raeven Deliveryman App ("we" or "us" or "our") Privacy Policy provides information on how we collect, use, disclose, and safeguard information that you voluntarily provide to us when you access and use our delivery mobile app, including our websites (collectively, the "App").
-By using our App, you agree to the terms of this Privacy Policy.
+The Raeven Marketplace and Raeven Deliveryman Apps ("we" or "us" or "our") Privacy Policy provides information on how we collect, use, disclose, and safeguard information that you voluntarily provide to us when you access and use our marketplace and delivery mobile apps, including our websites (collectively, the "Apps").
+By using our Apps, you agree to the terms of this Privacy Policy.
 We encourage you to read and understand this privacy policy and accept it before we can serve you better.

 **INFORMATION COLLECTION**

 1. **Personal Information**
     1.1.
-We collect and record the personal information you provide to us, such as name, contact details, email, and payment information when registering on our app and subsequently.
+We collect and record the personal information you provide to us, such as name, contact details, email, and payment information when registering on our apps and subsequently.

     1.2.
 We collect and record the following types of information:
         1.2.1.
 Contact information (e.g., name, email address, phone number) 1.2.2.
 Billing and payment information (e.g., credit/debit card details, bank account information) 1.2.3.
-Delivery and location information (e.g., current location, delivery addresses) 1.2.4.
+Shipping and delivery information (e.g., delivery address, current location) 1.2.4.
 Account login credentials
         1.2.5.
-Transaction history and delivery details
+Transaction history and purchase details
         1.2.6.
 Device information (e.g., IP address, browser type, operating system) 1.2.7.
 Usage data (e.g., pages visited, search queries, click data)